 “No,” Kaede rejected it outright.
 “I doubt even his parents knew.”

 The fact that Robert kept it with him, hidden in his extradimensional storage, highlighted how he didn’t want to risk anyone finding out.
-After all, crossdressing was a sin by the tenants of the Trinitian Church — a fact that had forced Kaede to adapt since her first week after coming to Hyperion.
+After all, crossdressing was a sin by the tenets of the Trinitian Church — a fact that had forced Kaede to adapt since her first week after coming to Hyperion.

 I have already left to face the Lord’s judgment, Kaede read again from the beginning of his will.
 She would never find out just how much this guilty pleasure weighed upon his conscience.